 Maybe you’ve been wanting to go plant-based for a while, but just don’t know where to start.
 Or, you can’t wrap your head around how a “meal” really looks.

 Maybe you don’t feel like you can do it alone or you’ve started only to be stymied after a bit.
-Maybe there’s the pressure from other family members who can’t get on board.
+Maybe there’s pressure from other family members who can’t get on board.

 FREEBIE Let me jump ahead quickly to tell you if you'd like to join my email list, I'll send you 2 freebies.
 One is a list of 8 mistakes you may be making (and how to avoid them) when you plan plant-based meals.
 The other is a blank WEEKLY MEAL PLANNER.